 The images in this series are abstracted Houston landscapes, shot on 35mm film.
 I use double, sometimes triple exposure, leaving it up to fate as to how these city landscapes will imprint themselves onto the film.

 It is exciting to me that I am able to use the camera, which was designed to depict reality, to create this invented scene.
 There is also an irony that as the layers of exposed images build up onto the film, they are actually erasing more and more of the structure with exposed light, until the landscape becomes nothing but pieces of looming structures leading toward empty, surreal space.

-These images were shot on Kodak Tri-X 400, a film I’ve always preferred for it’s ink-like blacks, and hearing that Robert Frank shot/shoots with it, sealed the deal for me.
+These images were shot on Kodak Tri-X 400, a film I’ve always preferred for its ink-like blacks, and hearing that Robert Frank shot/shoots with it, sealed the deal for me.
 I wanted my Houston freeway landscapes to look like drawings in charcoal- applied and erased- swiped and partially smeared away.

-Submit your own 5 Frames With...
+Submit your 5 Frames... today

-If you like what you're reading you can help this passion project by heading on over to the EMULSIVE Patreon page.
+If you like what you're reading you can also help this passion project by heading over to the EMULSIVE Patreon page and contributing as little as a dollar a month.
 There's also print and apparel over at Society 6, currently showcasing over two dozen t-shirt designs and over a dozen unique photographs available for purchase.